 The GoFormz user, group, and permission infrastructure works as follows:

-- A group is a set of similar users.
-Users that perform a similar function in your organization, share a geographical location, or have similar form workflow needs are often combined into a group.
+A group is a set of similar users.
+Users that perform a similar function in your organization or in your form workflow are often combined into a group.

 Key uses of groups & permissions

-User groups serve three key functions in GoFormz:
+User groups serve two key functions in GoFormz:

-- Access control: Since permissions are set at the group level, groups are necessary for controlling user access to various segments of GoFormz functionality.
-There are three main areas that you can control with group-level permissions:
+Controlling access: Since permissions are set at the group level, groups are necessary for restricting the access of specific users.
+There are two types of access that you can control with group-level permissions:

-- Template access: You may use GoFormz forms in several distinct areas of your business.
+Form access: Your organization may use GoFormz forms in several distinct areas of your business.
 For instance, you may have a Work Order Form for field techs, and an HR Hiring Form for human resources.
 You may want to restrict access so that field techs only have access to the work order form, and HR employees only have access to the hiring form.
 Group permissions let you do this.

 Example Use Case